TheCDC/NSWC_Spring2018_Team1/flask_webapp/README.md

 `pipenv shell` will load you into the virtual environment.

 `flask run` will start the server for the web app.
 The `flask` command is provided by the flask python package.
-The `.env` file contains the environment variables necessary for the `flask` command.
+The `.env` file contains the environment variables necessary for the `flask` command, there's no magic.

 # Adding endpoints